 The Committee determines the maximum time allowed for the round.
 All groups have to complete the round within this time.
-It is the players' responsibilities to respect this maximum time allowed.

 At the recording desk, all players of the group will incur one penalty stroke to be added to their score on hole 18 for breach of Rule 5.6 (Unreasonable delay; Prompt Pace of Play):